Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-05-26-marchant-calculator.md

 ![Front view](https://starwarsfan2099.github.io/public/2020-5-26/DSC_5599_2.jpg)

-The calculator includes it's serial number and patent information on the bottom of the machine.
+The calculator includes its serial number and patent information on the bottom of the machine.

 ![Bottom view](https://starwarsfan2099.github.io/public/2020-5-26/DSC_5618.JPG)